emmanuellmhango/dog-breeds/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+This project is based on the design by [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio).
+By gratitude there goes to him for the wonderful job he has done.
-I would like to thank Microverse for motivating me to build this beautiful project
+Again, I would like to thank Microverse for motivating me to build this beautiful project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>